We're Injury Lawyers, with real trial experience.

 Surgical Errors

 So-called “never events” are surgical errors that shouldn’t ever happen.
-They include ones that surgeons perform on the wrong patient or body part or situations where they carry out the incorrect surgical procedure altogether.
+They include those that surgeons perform on the wrong patient or body part or situations where they carry out the incorrect surgical procedure altogether.
 These aren’t the only examples of surgical mistakes that may warrant the filing of medical malpractice claims, though.

 Other surgical situations that may also rise to the level of medical malpractice include: